notesbytom/notesbytom/cisco-switch/catalyst_ibns.md

 !
 In interface mode, use `service-policy type control subscriber CONCURRENT_DOT1X_MAB` to apply to a port.
 ~~~

+## View Authenticated Devices

+Use the `show access-session` to view authenticated devices.
+With IOS-XE 7.11.1+ use `show access-session info` in combination with `device-tracking` to see the device IPv4 addresses.
+Use `show access-session mac address details` for more info like Device-type/Device-name.
+* [Command Reference, Cisco IOS XE - Security][5]

+## Related Terminology

+* CPL = Class-Based Policy Language (Used to configure IBNS)

 ## Related Reading

 * [IBNS Command Reference IOS XE 3SE (Catalyst 3850)][1]